SF Election May Tilt Board of Supervisors in Mayor Breed's Favor | KQED

 Mayor London Breed and San Francisco's Board of Supervisors largely agree on the city's most pernicious problems — the pandemic, the rental crisis, homelessness, the survival of small businesses — but find themselves disagreeing on how to solve them.

+It's possible, though, that these ideological logjams will clear after the final results of the election are in.

-Breed is considered a political moderate, generally in ideological opposition to the (for now) progressive-majority Board of Supervisors, and they're particularly split on how to solve the rental housing crisis.
+Breed is considered a political moderate, generally in ideological opposition to what has been a Board of Supervisors with a progressive majority.
+The mayor and the progressive bloc are particularly split on how to solve the rental housing crisis.

 Moderates tend to favor market-rate housing production at any rental price, in a bid to bring down rents through abundant supply, whereas progressives tend to favor city or developer-subsidized affordable housing with rents targeted at residents with specific income levels.

-When disagreements over housing solutions or other proposed legislation arise, the eleven-member board has an ace-in-the-hole: any vote backed by a supermajority can't be vetoed by the Mayor, an advantage a solid bloc of eight progressive allies have enjoyed over the last year.
-Marshaling those eight members on a particular issue gives progressives an open road to author their preferred laws.
+When disagreements over housing solutions or other proposed legislation arise, the 11-member board has an ace-in-the-hole: Any vote backed by a supermajority can't be vetoed by the mayor, an advantage that a solid group of eight progressive allies have enjoyed over the last year, providing an open path to their preferred legislation.

+That supermajority can be tenuous, however, said David Campos, chair of the San Francisco Democratic Party and a former supervisor.